 against or with our will.

-William Wordsworth was born at Cockermouth in Cumberland, son of John Wordsworth, who worked as an agent and rent collector for Sir James Lowther.
+William Wordsworth was born at Cockermouth in Cumberland, the second of five children of John Wordsworth, who worked as an agent and rent collector for Sir James Lowther.
 Wordsworth’s father, although frequently away from home on business, encouraged him in his reading, and in particular set him to commit to memory large portions of poetry, including that of Milton, Shakespeare and Spenser; in addition William was allowed to use his father’s library.
 Wordsworth’s mother died in 1778, when he was sent as a boarder to Hawkshead Grammar School.
 Soonafter, his father died in 1783, at which time Sir James owed him some £4000, but he refused to honour the debt.
 Responsibility for William and his brothers passed to his mother’s brother, Christopher Cookson, an unhappy arrangement for the children, who found their guardian unsympathetic.
 In 1787, Wordsworth attended St John’s College, Cambridge, when he visited France at that time in the midst of revolutionary turmoil.
 His enthusiasm for the French Revolution took him to France again in 1791, where he had an affair with Annette Vallon, who bore him an illegitimate daughter, Caroline, in 1792.
 Having run out of money, Wordsworth returned to England the following year, and the Anglo-French war, following the Reign of Terror, prevented his return for nine years.
+However, he increasingly distanced himself from the aims of the revolution.
+His turning away turned into opposition in 1798, when French troops conquered Switzerland, which Wordsworth valued, and Wordsworth became known for conservatism.

 I wandered lonely as a cloud